Amit Kothari

 Most IT teams I talk to guess their exposure at maybe 5 to 10 tools.
 The reality is two orders of magnitude worse.

 The data breakdown is painful.
 ChatGPT accounted for 43.9% of all prompts but caused 71.2% of all sensitive data exposures.
 The disproportionate risk comes from ChatGPT being the default.
 It’s what people know.
 It’s what they reach for.
-And 16.9% of those sensitive exposures, about 98,000 instances in the dataset, happened on personal free-tier accounts that are completely invisible to corporate IT.
+And 16.9% of those sensitive exposures, about 98,000 instances in the dataset, happened on personal free-tier accounts that are invisible to corporate IT.

 What was leaking?
-Source code at 30%.
+Source code at 26.5%.
 Legal documents at 22.3%.
 M&A data at 12.6%.
 The kind of information that makes your general counsel lose sleep.

 The thing is, most of this isn’t malicious.
-Nobody is intentionally exfiltrating source code through ChatGPT.
+Nobody is deliberately exfiltrating source code through ChatGPT.
 They’re trying to get their work done faster.
 They’re pasting a code snippet to get a bug fix.
 They’re uploading a contract to get a summary.
 The intent is productivity.
 The result is data exposure.
 And that distinction matters for how you solve it.

 Why vendor standardization beats vendor governance